Fall 2023 Grad Application Deadline: December 15, 2022

 Santa Barbara, CA 93106-4020

-Attn: Tricia Taylor, Graduate Program Advisor
+Attn: Staff Graduate Program Advisor

 Prospective students must upload to the e-application their unofficial transcripts from each college-level institution they have attended.
 This includes junior college, lower-division, extension, and graduate transcripts.
-Your GPA for admission to UCSB graduate studies must be at least a 3.0 for your upper division coursework (from your undergraduate institution(s).
+Your GPA for admission to UCSB graduate studies must be at least a 3.0 for your upper division coursework (from your undergraduate and graduate institution(s).

 Statement of Purpose